mezzio/mezzio/docs/book/features/middleware-types.md

 If you are using PHP 7 or above, you could also implement such middleware via an anonymous class.

-## Callable http-middleware (Expressive 2.X)
+## Callable http-middleware (Mezzio 2.X)

 Sometimes you may not want to create a class for one-off middleware.
-As such, Expressive allows you to provide a PHP callable that uses the same signature as `Interop\Http\ServerMiddleware\MiddlewareInterface`:
+As such, Mezzio allows you to provide a PHP callable that uses the same signature as `Interop\Http\ServerMiddleware\MiddlewareInterface`:

 ```php